AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/attributes.md

 public class UserEntity { ... }
 ```

-:::note
-Supports inheritance, can be applied to the base class.
+Note:  *`DynamoDBTable` supports inheritance, can be applied to the base class.*

 ## DynamoDBProperty